ansys/pymeilisearch/doc/source/index.rst

         :link-type: doc

-        Learn how to use PyMeilisearch to scrape and upload documents or a website to Meilisearch and integrate Meilisearch into a website as a web component (search bar).
+        Learn how to use PyMeilisearch to scrape and upload documents or a website to Meilisearch and then integrate Meilisearch into a website as a web component (search bar).

 .. jinja:: main_toctree